All About Vitamin C: The Heroic Vitamin

 If you didn’t already know, heart disease is the top cause of death across the globe.

-Start stocking up on kiwi, oranges, and strawberries.
-Food trumps supplements here.
+Start stocking up on kiwi, oranges, and strawberries (pssst… plant-based diets have a ton of benefits).

 Gout is an arthritic condition that happens from too much uric acid in the blood.
 As a result, your body starts depositing it in crystal form into your joints.
 It creates a sudden and severely painful state.

-But vitamin C draws its sword again.
+But here’s where vitamin C draws its sword again.
 Vitamin C was found in various research to reduce uric acid levels in the blood.
 Consequently, it lowers an individual’s risk of gout.

 Iron is necessary for energy production.
 It makes up a critical part of hemoglobin on your red blood cells.
 Hemoglobin transports oxygen to your cells to create energy.